yanesca/mbedtls/docs/architecture/threatmodel/mbed_crypto_threat_model.md

 in case they share a process, there is very little that can be done about it.)

-Mbed Crypto allows for use of hardware accelerators and secure elements (Crypto Hardware) both by the legacy replacement API and the new PSA Crypto Driver Model.
+Mbed Crypto allows for use of hardware accelerators and secure elements (Crypto Hardware) both by the legacy replacement API and the PSA Crypto Driver Model.
 Both hardware accelerators and secure elements perform cryptographic operations.
 The latter additionally store keys as well.